arundevops16/document/README.md

 **Note**:

-	*Currently this pipelines are created for staging environment*
+- Currently this pipelines are created for staging environment

-	*Pipelines are pushed to gitlab repo for respective environment branch*
+- Pipelines are pushed to gitlab repo for respective environment branch

-Directory structure
+***Directory structure***
+Abc\_Staging_Pipelines_Playbooks Folder contains ansible playbooks and jenkinsfile for comera staging Enviroment.